 Let the water evaporate on med to high heat on the stove.

-Add about 1 Tsp of oil – I use olive oil – and coat the pan evenly.
+Add about 1 teaspoon of oil – I use olive oil – and coat the pan evenly.

 That’s it!
 This method will keep your cast iron pan protected from rust and is ready to be used again!
 This pan will outlive me….along with my LED lightbulbs.